ANDREW PIELAGE WAS ALL SMILES AS WE BEGAN SESSION 1 OF HIS WORKSHOP ON THE AFTERNOON OF FRIDAY, FEBRUARY 6, 2026.

 SOME OF MY WORKSHOP PARAPERNALIA: A COUPLE OF ANDREW'S HANDOUTS, MY VISITOR PASS, AND MY PARKING STICKER.

 After our introductory classroom session, we headed out to explore and photograph some of the desert shelters constructed by FLLW’s apprentices over the years.
-In the early years, when an apprentice first arrived at Taliesin West they were issued a ten-foot-by ten-foot sheepherders tent which would serve as their shelter.
+In the early years, when an apprentice first arrived at Taliesin West, he or she was issued a ten-foot-by ten-foot sheepherders tent which would serve as his shelter.
 Not content just to erect the plain white tent, a tradition soon developed whereby the apprentices would construct bases that came to be more and more eleaborate over time.
 Some of the shelters were quite simple and functional, while others were wildly artistic and whimsical.
 One of the primary reasons I wanted to attend this workshop was the rare opportunity to visit and photograph these amazing structures.
 It was a magical evening for this old man!
 We stayed out in the desert behind the Taliesin West Historic Core as the sun set — it was quite beautiful!
-Andrew put lights in a couple of the shelters so we also had an opportunity to try our hand at some nighttime photography.
-Below are a few of my photographs from that lovely evening.
+Andrew put lights in a couple of the shelters, so we also had an opportunity to try our hand at some nighttime photography.
+Below are a few of my photographs from that lovely afternoon and evening.
 For a more complete gallery of photos of the desert shelters at Taliesin West, look here.

 THIS UNNAMED DESERT SHELTER WAS THE EPITOMY OF SIMPLICITY-- THE TENT APPRENTICES WERE ISSUED WOULD SIT RIGHT ON TOP OF THE LOW WALLS AND BASE.